-I will say this: it extremely challenging to write a perfect SAT Essay in 25 minutes.
-Go ahead and try for yourself.
-The College Board has posted the Essay prompts from the November SAT.
-Set a stop watch for 25 minutes, because the time constraints are what make it so difficult.
+In defense of my 10s, I’ll say that it is extremely challenging to write a perfect SAT Essay in 25 minutes.
+Feel free to try it yourself.
+The College Board posts Essay prompts.
+Set a stop watch for 25 minutes because time constraints are what make it so challening.

 Here’s what I’ve learned:

-- Practice helps.
+1) Practice helps.
 During the summer I wrote an essay a day using official prompts.
 It got much easier.
-I fell off the wagon months ago though, and now I feel like the tin man.
-I need grease.
+I fell off the wagon months ago though, and now I feel like a rusty old tin man.

-- Don't make grammatical errors.
-Save time to check pronouns and verbs.
-Incidentally, I'm never able to save time to do this...but I try.
+4) Don’t make grammatical errors!
+Save time at the end to check your pronouns and verbs.

-And just because I'm brave and have already gone this far, I'm going to post a few of my essays.
-NO JUDGING (unless you've done it yourself under timed conditions and are willing to post yours too).
+And because I’m brave and have already gone this far, I’m going to post one of my essays.
+NO JUDGING (unless you’ve done it yourself under timed conditions and are willing to post yours too).

-And.....here is an essay that I just wrote (by hand) this morning (timed), and then typed into the College Board's Essay Grader.
-I got back a Perfect Score!
+Here is an essay that I just wrote (by hand) this morning (timed), and then typed into the College Board’s Essay Grader.
+The robo grader gave me a perfect score!